 understanding relationships

-Love can exist in many shapes and forms but most people seek the expression of love within the confines of a healthy romantic relationship with a significant other.
-For many people this type of romantic love can be an extremely fulfilling and meaningful element of life.
+Many people seek a healthy romantic relationship with a significant other.
+For many people this type of relationship can be an extremely fulfilling and meaningful element of life.

 Unfortunately, no-one is born an expert in relationships.
 Successfully navigating the difficulties that can arise inside of a romantic relationship does not come naturally.
-While most of us want to be closely connected with a romantic partner, relationships take work.
+While most of us want to be closely connected with a romantic partner, relationships take work and maintenance.
 Listening, communicating, and understanding are all key ingredients of a good relationship.

 making relationships work